linkmalloc/proudbisayabai.ph/_posts/2026-04-14-fatal-accident-prompts-temporary-closure-of-archbishop-reyes-avenue-bridge.md

-A fatal road accident on Archbishop Reyes Avenue Bridge led to its temporary closure on Tuesday, April 14, as emergency responders secured the area and attended to the victims.
+An accident along Archbishop Reyes Avenue flyover in Cebu City prompted the temporary closure of the flyover as emergency responders arrived at the scene on Tuesday, April 14, 2026.

-According to an initial report from the Cebu City Transportation Office, a motorcycle was struck by an ambulance that was transporting a patient at the time of the incident.
-The collision resulted in the death of the motorcycle’s passenger, while the rider sustained injuries and was immediately rushed to the Cebu City Medical Center for treatment.
+According to initial reports, the victims, both students of the University of San Carlos, were struck by an ambulance transporting a patient.&#x20;

-Authorities swiftly responded to the scene, temporarily halting traffic along the bridge to allow for rescue operations and clearing of the roadway.
-The incident caused traffic disruptions in the area as motorists were advised to take alternative routes.
+They were identified as Braille Nichole Q. Kwek and Juan Antonio S. Ladioray.
+Kwek was declared dead at the scene, while Ladioray was rushed to the Cebu City Medical Center.

-As of writing, further details regarding the circumstances of the collision, including possible liability, are still under investigation.
-Officials continue to remind motorists to exercise caution and remain alert, especially in high-traffic areas and emergency situations involving response vehicles.
+Authorities are continuing their investigation.

 Photo from Jacq Hernandez, PBB Photojournalist